Research

 - Undergraduate Research Center

-- (SRP 99) When you log-on to your MyUCLA, you can view open positions on the Undergraduate Research Portal.
+- (SRP-99) When you log-on to your MyUCLA, you can view open positions on the Undergraduate Research Portal.
 This includes postings with current lab openings.
-You can complete SRP 99 research under a different department (i.e. Psychology, Psychiatry).
-When you apply for the Neuroscience 199A course, we will check to make sure it’s the same faculty sponsor.
+You can complete SRP-99 research under a different department (i.e. Psychology, Psychiatry).
+For those planning on completing NEUROSC 199s for the independent research capstone, we will check to make sure it’s the same faculty sponsor.

 - Neuroscience PhD Faculty List

-- This site also has faculty broken down into various areas of interest: brain imaging, developmental Neuroscience, learning and memory, neural repair and neural degeneration, and more.
+- This site lists faculty conducting research within various areas of interest: brain imaging, developmental neuroscience, learning and memory, neural repair and neural degeneration, and more.

 - Brain Research Institute Members